Holly Golightly „Thee very charming sixties garage pop & folk influenced singer and founding member of garage-punk legends The Headcoatees.

 Check out her current album release “Do The Get Along” on Damaged Goods Records

-Yes, it's no other line-up than Bruce Brand (Drums), Matt Radford (Upright Bass), Bradley Burgess (Guitar) and of course Holly Golightly (Vocals/Guitar)
+Yes, Holly Golightly and Band is no other line-up than Bruce Brand (Drums), Matt Radford (Upright Bass), Bradley Burgess (Guitar) and of course Holly Golightly (Vocals/Guitar)

 Holly Golightly (real name) started her musical career as a founder member of all girl garage band Thee Headcoatees, a Billy Childish / Thee Headcoats splinter group in 1991.